 The difference between humanist celebrants and independent celebrants

 I have to make a small disclaimer to all of the above: My experience as a humanist celebrant is different to that of independent celebrants.

-The difference between independent celebrants and humanist celebrants is partly values based, as I talk about in another blog post, but another distinction is that all humanist celebrants have received training from the same organisation, Humanists UK.
+The difference between independent celebrants and humanist celebrants is partly values based, (I talk about values in this blog post about how to choose your wedding celebrant), but another distinction is that all humanist celebrants have received training from the same organisation, Humanists UK.

 Independent celebrants are exactly that, independent.
 They have not all been trained by one body, in fact some may not have any formal training.
 You’ll need to ask them about their own personal experience to understand their credentials.